CodePlexProject Hosting for Open Source Software

 Using Visual Studio 2005 or higher is fully supported, including the "Express" editions; however, Visual Studio is not required to build

 Mono 2.0 or higher has been added.
 When running on Mono, using version 2.10 or higher is recommended, as several critical issues have been identified and fixed.
 The "Mono-on-Unix" builds are primarily for use with Mono on

 To determine if you are running the latest available build, use the "#check" command at the interactive shell prompt.
 To see detailed version information, use the "#version" command at the interactive shell prompt.

 The very latest source code is always available from the trunk of the repository in the ZIP file format.

-Last edited Sep 10 at 5:31 AM by mistachkin, version 49
+Last edited Sep 18, 2016 at 10:49 AM by mistachkin, version 49

 Sign in to join this project.